Persulence/wormaudio/README.md

 - Inline effects (algorithmic reverb, delay, distortion, etc).
 - Support speaker configurations other than stereo.
 - Move wormaudio-godot and wormaudio-java into separate repositories that can be built independently.
+- Rebrand.
+Worms are not the most marketable animals.